-Promote the RESPECT campaign amongst your players, fellow coaches, parents and supporters. • Do not smoke while working with underage players. • Do not consume alcohol or non prescribed drugs immediately prior to or while underage players are in your care. • reprimand/ridicule them when they make a mistake.
+- Develop an appropriate working relationship with children based on mutual trust and respect. - Challenge bullying in any form whether physical or emotional.
+Bullying is not acceptable behaviour be it from a young person, coach parent/guardian, spectator or match official. - Don't shout at or lecture payers or reprimand/ridicule them when they make a mistake.
 Children learn best through trial and error.
-Children and young people should not be afraid to risk error so as to learn. • The use of any form of physical punishment is prohibited as is any form of physical response to misbehaviour, unless it is by way of restraint. • Avoid incidents of horse play or role play or telling jokes etc. that could be misinterpreted. • Never undertake any form of therapy or hypnosis, in the training of children. • Never encourage players to consume non-prescribed drugs or take performance enhancing supplements.
+Children and young people should not be afraid to risk error so as to learn. - The use of any form of physical punishment is prohibited as is any form of physical response to misbehaviour, unless it is by way of restraint. - Avoid incidents of horse play or role play or telling jokes etc. that could be misinterpreted.